felipemlopes/crypto-values/README.md

 ## Main features

-- Check the most recent values for BTC and ETH and their changes in the last hour, last day and last week
+- Most recent values for BTC and ETH and their changes in the last hour, last day and last week
 - Charts with the evolution of both currencies over the last 10 days
 - Profit calculator